squared-studio/SkillVerse/RTL_design_verification/chapter_00015.md

-# Chapter 15: Project 2 - Verifying a Communication Protocol
+# Project 2 - Verifying a Communication Protocol

 ## Defining Verification Requirements
 Define the verification requirements for a communication protocol, including functional and performance requirements.